Marsden Hartley: Hartley in Europe

-German sympathies
+Germany

 In April 1913 Hartley relocated to Berlin, the capital of the German Empire where he continued to paint, and became friends with the painters Wassily Kandinsky and Franz Marc.
 He also collected Bavarian folk art.
 His work during this period was a combination of abstraction and German Expressionism, fueled by his personal brand of mysticism.
 Many of Hartley's Berlin paintings were further inspired by the German military pageantry then on display, though his view of this subject changed after the outbreak of World War I, once war was no longer "a romantic but a real reality".

 Two of Hartley's Cézanne-inspired still life paintings and six charcoal drawings were selected to be included in the landmark 1913 Armory Show in New York.

 In Berlin, Hartley developed a close relationship with a Prussian lieutenant, Karl von Freyburg, who was the cousin of Hartley's friend Arnold Ronnebeck.
 References to Freyburg were a recurring motif in Hartley's work, most notably in Portrait of a German Officer (1914).
 Freyburg's subsequent death during the war hit Hartley hard, and he afterward idealized their relationship.
 Many scholars interpreted his work regarding Freyburg as embodying homosexual feelings for him.
 Hartley lived in Berlin until December 1915.

 Hartley returned to the U.S. from Berlin as a German sympathizer following World War I. Hartley created paintings with much German iconography.
 The homoerotic tones were overlooked as critics focused on the German point of view.
 According to Arthur Lubow, Hartley was disingenuous in arguing that there was "no hidden symbolism whatsoever".